How to comment on a Markdown file the LLM will actually read

 By the third one, the original answer has scrolled out of view.
 You stop describing the location and just paraphrase the fix: "and somewhere there's a paragraph on retention that needs to say it more directly."
 You know, as you type it, that the model is going to pick the wrong paragraph.
 You send it anyway.
 By the fourth, you decide — audibly, in the voice of a person who has given up — the model will probably catch those on its own.
 It will not.
 Three of five make it into the message.
 The next answer comes back wrong on the other two.

 That is what "commenting on a Markdown file" looks like in 2026 when the reader is the language model that wrote it.
 It looks like quietly losing two corrections per round to the writing tax of the chat box.
-This post is about the format that stops that from happening, and the one comparison that matters: the chat box you would otherwise be typing into.
+This post ranks every way you might comment on a Markdown file by the one test that actually matters — does the feedback make it back to the model intact — and then shows the format that passes it.

 Markdown has no native comment syntax, but the case that matters in 2026 isn't a syntax question — it's that you're trying to send five corrections back to a language model through a one-line chat field.
 By the fourth correction, the original has scrolled away and you give up on points four and five.
 The format that works is paired passages: each note attached to the verbatim quote it refers to, separated by ---, sent in one message.
 Do it by hand in a scratch buffer, or use PassbackAI to highlight passages in a browser tab and export the block in one click.
 The full walkthrough is in the guide; the argument for why the chat box can't carry five corrections is in the manifesto.